A BRITISH CITIZEN

-You are concerned if you are a party to a trial having a connection with the UK.
-For instance, if you are an individual living in France and being tried by a British court or an individual living in the UK and being tried by a French court.
-You are also concerned if you are a British legal professional or you qualified in the UK and are practising in France.
+You are concerned if you are a party to a lawsuit with a connection to the United Kingdom.
+For example, if you are a litigant residing in France tried by an English court; if you are a litigant residing in the United Kingdom tried by a French court.
+You are affected if you are a UK legal professional or qualified in the UK and practicing in France.

-If you did not find the answers to your questions on this page, you can contact us at the following address: email@example.com
+Didn't find the answers to your questions on this page?
+You can contact us at the following address: email@example.com.

 The Brussels I and Brussels I (recast) regulations remain applicable for actions brought before 1 January 2021.

 For actions brought on or after January 1, 2021, international instruments should be applied.
 The United Kingdom has taken the necessary steps to ensure that the Hague Convention of 30 June 2005 on choice of court agreements applies from the end of the transition period.
 In addition, the United Kingdom could ratify the Lugano Convention on jurisdiction, recognition and enforcement of judgments in civil and commercial matters, already ratified by the EU, Switzerland, Norway and Iceland.
 These instruments are nevertheless less effective in terms of simplification of cross-border procedures and legal certainty than the current system.